Methodology Advice for students doing quantitative research now offered

 If you need one-on-one tutoring with statistical analysis for your doctoral capstone, please make an appointment with Dr. Zin Htway, Dr. Arfe Ozcan, Dr. Reggie Taylor, or Dr. Sunny Lui.

-Dr. Sunny Liu, Dr. Reggie Taylor, and Dr. Arfe Ozcan are the Quantitative Methodology Advisors in the Center for Research Quality.
+Dr. Sunny Liu, Dr. Reggie Taylor, and Dr. Arfe Ozcan are the Quantitative Methodology Advisors in the Office of Research and Doctoral Services.
 They will respond to student questions about designing or conducting a quantitative study.

 Hours are in Eastern time.
 Convert hours to your time zone.